chronophasiac/guides/style/README.md

 * Use spaces around operators, after commas, after colons and semicolons, around `{` and before `}`.
 * Use [Unix-style line endings] (`\n`).
+* Ensure there is an empty line at EOF.
 * Use [uppercase for SQL key words and lowercase for SQL identifiers].

 [uppercase for SQL key words and lowercase for SQL identifiers]: http://www.postgresql.org/docs/9.2/static/sql-syntax-lexical.html#SQL-SYNTAX-IDENTIFIERS